jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) is defined in section EH 36 (Other definitions) for the purposes of the main income equalisation scheme:
     (b)
     (c) is defined in section EH 79 (Other definitions) for the purposes of the thinning operations income equalisation scheme
-  - **spouse** , in subparts MA to MG and MZ (which relate to tax credits for families), and in the definitions of , , and , does not include a separated person
+  - **spouse** , in subparts MA to MG and MZ (which relate to tax credits for families), section YD 1B (Non-resident visitors), and the definitions of , , and , does not include a separated person
   - **spreading method** means a method listed in section EW 14(2) (What spreading methods do)
   - **stallion** means a stallion that is bloodstock
   - **standard accounting year** has the meaning given in section YE 1(4) (References to balance dates and years)